 You can also take thinner diameter pipe, cut them down to size using a PVC Pipe Cutter or a Hacksaw, and curve it into a small circle.
 Use an appropriately sized PVC Pipe Sleeve to connect the (2) ends.
-Then, take some thin, flexible, wire, and attached live Christmas tree branches to your circle in order to create a wreath.
+Then, take some thin, flexible, wire, and attach live Christmas tree branches to your circle in order to create a wreath.
 Decorate with lights and/or a bow, and hang them where appropriate using a 3M Command Hooks.

 Tip 4: Hang Meaningful Ornaments